About Air Asia Indonesia

 PT AirAsia Indonesia Tbk (AAID) is officially a parent company of PT Indonesia AirAsia (IAA) starting 29 December 2017.
 PT AirAsia Indonesia Tbk, previously PT Rimau Multi Putra Pratama Tbk (RMPP) is a publicly listed company in the Indonesia Stock Exchange (IDX).
 Change of company name from RMPP to AAID has been approved by the Ministry of Law and Human Rights of the Republic of Indonesia.

 PT AirAsia Indonesia Tbk, through subsidiary PT Indonesia AirAsia (IAA) engages in scheduled commercial air transport industry.
-An aviation enterprise, the Company has 1 (one) head office and operates 17 service and sales offices located throughout Indonesia’s main cities.
+An aviation enterprise, the Company has 1 (one) head office and operates 16 service and sales offices across 12 major cities in Indonesia.
 The Company is steadfastly committed to delivering satisfying services to all customers and business counterparts.

 About Air Asia Group